Courtesy of Arab News & JPT, Volume 72, Issue 03

 the first to use the more than 200-year-old engine technology and to make electricity

-2. Power Generation Using Fuel Cell:
+affordable from flare gas. - Power Generation Using Fuel Cell:

 Utility Global Company is gearing up to release a fuel cell technology that seeks to